chrisfield/redux-formkit/README.md

 Connect form inputs to Redux or standard React state.
 Includes validation, field-arrays, current valid/not-valid status and asynchronous submission.

 ## Motivation
-Redux-Formkit aims to provide simular functionality to the excellent [Redux-form](https://github.com/erikras/redux-form) but with a really tightly scoped API allowing a smaller codebase (over 80% less code).
+Redux-Formkit aims to provide simular functionality to the excellent [Redux-form](https://github.com/erikras/redux-form) but with a really tightly scoped API allowing a smaller codebase (over 80% smaller).
 Eg it provides an api for connecting components but has no built in knowledge of checkboxes etc.

 ## Features